Aral Sea Tours

 It is not so easy to get to the Aral Sea itself; it is a long and tough way through the desert.
 It is about 8 hours drive from Nukus to the Aral Sea.
 The challenging complexity of the Tour by off-road 4×4 vehicles makes it more attractive not only for ecologists, geologists, oilmen and journalists, but also for adventure seeking tourists.

-Trying to get to the Aral Sea there without any guidance would not be a wise thing to do, because there is no real road and no road signs.
+Trying to get to the Aral Sea there without any guidance and directions would not be a wise thing to do, because there is no real road and no road signs.

 Trip to Aral Sea is one of those that enable each traveler to feel the human madness and miracles of nature, see the human power in the architectural monuments of Karakalpakstan and its soul in the paintings kept in Savitsky Museum.
 The landscape Aral Sea is interesting, especially bearing in mind that you are walking on what used to be the bottom of the sea.
 There are sea shells all over the ground and dry sea plants.
 The places around are hilly and plain, as it is a desert place.
 But it is beautiful to see.

 The dying Aral Sea with graveyard of abandoned ships, deserted settlements of fishermen, tombs of old Massaget tribes, over 1000 archaeological monuments and mirages in the steppe – these are what you see and experience with one of our Aral Sea Tour packages.

 Browse latest tours